 The photo shows the attachment in place after a little trimming to remove excess wood.
 Notice the primer bulb below the wood on the back end of the carburetor.

 I have never seen this engine flood.
 When it does not start, the reason has always been due to a lean condition.
 To start, I press the primer bulb three times rather than ten.
+(You may need to press the primer bulb a few times first to bring gasoline up to the bulb.)
 I set the choke and place my attachment on the choke lever.
 I hold the throttle fully open and pull the starter rope.
 The engine usually starts after three or four pulls.
 Let the engine warm a few seconds.
 Remove the attachment that locked the choke on.
 The engine should idle very well, but will idle even better as it warms.

 The factory starting procedure says to press the priming bulb ten times even when restarting a hot engine.
 I simply pull the starter cord once with no choke, no throttle, and no presses of the primer bulb.
 The engine starts immediately.